matwoess/java-profiler/README.md

 ![The five main steps of the profiler](/screenshots/profiler-steps.png)

-In the default mode, this tool will parse and instrument source files automatically, compiles them, run the program (with arguments), and generate an HTML report.
+In the default mode, this tool will parse and instrument source files automatically, compile them, run the program (with arguments), and generate an HTML report.

 The report provides a structured and sorted overview over the most frequently invoked methods and other useful metrics for each class.
-It further allows detailed exploration of source files and shows coverage (with counts) of (grouped) statements regions.
+It further allows detailed exploration of source files and shows coverage (with counts) of grouped statements regions.

 The profiler was designed to be a command line tool that can easily be used in scripts, CI/CD pipelines, and automation.